camunda-community-hub/zeebe-cherry-runtime/doc/EmbedExistingConnector/EmbedExistingConnector.md

 `````

 ## Introspection path
 Three class has to be defined.
-One for the function, one for the Input parameters and one for the Ouput parameter
+One for the function, one for the Input parameters, and one for the Output parameter

 The construction for the function is different: